The Wound, Ostomy and Continence (WOC) nursing staff cares for patients with:

 Brown jug/blue tubing drainage - A gravity drainage system pieced together using respiratory tubing, a 24-hour urine collection jug, tape, rubber bands, and hollihesive skin barrier; used when a patient has high-volume and thick ostomy output.

-Clip-Closure - A drainable ostomy pouch that requires separate plastic clamp ("clip") to close the pouch.
+Clip-Closure - A drainable ostomy pouch that requires a separate plastic clamp ("clip") to close the pouch.
 When the plastic clip from the manufacturer is not available, a binder clip is often used to clamp the pouch shut.

 Closed-end pouch - Used for colostomies that function 1-2 times in 24 hours.
 Following a bowel movement, the pouch is unsnapped from the wafer, the waste is emptied into the toilet, and the pouch is thrown away.
 A fresh pouch is then attached to the flange; Generally not used while in the hospital.